SOURCE 0 - THE REFERENCE LEGITIMACY GAP AND THE CONSTITUTIONAL CONDITION GOVERNANCE CANNOT DEFER

 I. THE QUESTION GOVERNANCE CANNOT DEFER

 Every evaluation of an autonomous system presupposes a reference.
-A performance metric, a compliance threshold, a risk classification, an intent parameter — each of these constitutes a reference point against which the system's outputs are measured.
-The question of who defines that reference, and when, is not a procedural question.
-It is the foundational condition of legitimate governance.
+A performance metric, a compliance threshold, a risk classification, an intent parameter, each constitutes a reference point against which the system's outputs are measured.
+The question of who defines that reference, and when, is the foundational condition of legitimate governance.

 Current regulatory frameworks address this question inadequately.
-The EU AI Act (Regulation EU 2024/1689, Art.
-99) imposes penalty tiers reaching 35 million euros or 7% of global annual turnover for prohibited system violations, and 15 million euros or 3% for high-risk system failures under Annex III.
+The AI Act, Regulation (EU) 2024/1689, Article 99, imposes penalty tiers reaching thirty-five million euros or seven percent of global annual turnover for prohibited system violations under Article 5, and fifteen million euros or three percent for other high-risk system failures under Annex III.
 It requires conformity assessment, technical documentation, and post-market monitoring.
 It does not require that the evaluative reference against which conformity is assessed be fixed before the system operates and sealed against post-hoc reconstruction.
-DORA (Regulation EU 2022/2554, Art.
-17) requires financial entities to demonstrate ICT risk governance with audit trails that regulators can independently verify.
-NIS 2 (Directive EU 2022/2555, Art.
-20) imposes personal management body liability for cybersecurity governance failures; Art.
-21(2)(h) mandates cryptographic obligations for the protection of network and information systems.
+DORA, Regulation (EU) 2022/2554, Article 17, requires financial entities to demonstrate ICT risk governance with audit trails that regulators can independently verify.
+NIS 2, Directive (EU) 2022/2555, Article 20, imposes personal management body liability for cybersecurity governance failures, and Article 21(2)(h) mandates policies on the use of cryptography for the protection of network and information systems.
 None of these frameworks requires the evaluative reference itself to be fixed before operation.
-This structural omission is not incidental.
-It is the gap through which governance legitimacy collapses.
+This structural omission is the gap through which governance legitimacy collapses.

 II.
 TRACEABILITY IS NOT PROOF

 Traceability documents a sequence of events.
 It does not verify the legitimacy of the reference against which those events were evaluated at the moment they occurred.
 A decision architecture that traces its outputs and reconstructs the evaluative framework after a contested outcome is traceable in form.
 It is not verifiable in substance.
-The distinction is not semantic.
-It is the difference between a record and proof.
+The distinction is the difference between a record and proof.

 Proof requires that the evaluative reference be fixed at the moment it operates, not reconstructed at the moment it is contested.
-A system that produces traceability without prior fixation produces narrative.
-Narrative can be contested by any party with sufficient interest.
-Proof, by definition, cannot be revised by the party contesting it — because its existence and content predate any interest in contesting it.
+A system that produces traceability without prior fixation produces narrative, which can be contested by any party with sufficient interest.
+Proof, by definition, cannot be revised by the party contesting it, because its existence and content predate any interest in contesting it.

-The Post-Execution Fallacy designates precisely this error: the assumption that documentation constructed after an outcome can substitute for fixation executed before the outcome was determined.
-The assumption is architecturally false.
+The Post-Execution Fallacy, already examined in prior articles of this corpus, designates precisely this error: the assumption that documentation constructed after an outcome can substitute for fixation executed before the outcome was determined.
 Documentation constructed post-hoc is produced by parties who already know the outcome and, in contested cases, already know their interest in that outcome.
 The reference it purports to establish is therefore not independent of the contestation it is meant to resolve.
-The circularity is structural, not incidental, and it cannot be corrected by improving the quality or completeness of the documentation.
+The circularity is structural, not incidental, and cannot be corrected by improving the quality or completeness of the documentation.

 III.
 THE STRUCTURAL CONDITION: S ∩ C = ∅

-SOURCE 0 addresses this structural gap through a single architectural condition: the evidentiary capture layer must be independent of the system it governs.
-In formal notation: S ∩ C = ∅, where S represents the operating system under governance and C represents the capture and attestation layer.
-Independence is not organisational.
-It is cryptographic and temporal.
+SOURCE 0 addresses this structural gap through a single architectural condition: the evidentiary capture layer must be independent of the system it governs, expressed formally as S ∩ C = ∅, where S represents the operating system under governance and C represents the capture and attestation layer.
+Independence is cryptographic and temporal, not organisational.

-The parameter set θ — encompassing model version, prompt architecture, contextual boundary conditions, intent parameters, and applicable regulatory framework — is sealed at T-0, prior to system execution.
-The sealing protocol applies SHA-256 under FIPS 180-4 to a canonicalised JSON representation of the governance artifact under RFC 8785, with dual-QTSP RFC 3161 timestamping under eIDAS 2 (Regulation EU 2024/1183, Art.
-42), and judicial deposit with a Belgian huissier de justice establishing date certaine under Belgian law (Book 8, Belgian New Civil Code, Law of 13 April 2019, Art.
-8.2).
-The result is a generative event record whose formal expression is E(T₀) = f(M, P, S, I, θ), where M designates the model version, P the prompt architecture, S the system boundary conditions, I the intent parameters, and θ the full governance parameter set as sealed.
+The parameter set θ is sealed at T-0, prior to system execution, alongside the model state, the prompt, the session history, and the retrieval index.
+The sealing protocol applies salt-free SHA-256 under FIPS 180-4 to a canonicalised representation of the governance artefact under RFC 8785, with dual-QTSP RFC 3161 timestamping under Article 42 of the eIDAS Regulation, Regulation (EU) 2024/1183, and judicial deposit with a huissier de justice under Belgian law, establishing date certaine under Book 8 of the Belgian New Civil Code, Law of 13 April 2019, Article 8.2.
+The result is a generative event record whose formal expression is E(T₀) = f(M, P, H, I, θ), where M designates the model state, P the prompt, H the session history, I the retrieval index, and θ the inference parameters as sealed.
 The sealed record constitutes the legitimate evaluative reference in the legal sense: it existed before the system operated, was fixed before any outcome was known, and was sealed before any interest in contesting it existed.
 Its integrity is verifiable by any third party with access to the cryptographic record, without reliance on the attestation of the party who produced it.

 IV.
 THE LEGITIMACY GAP AS A CONSTITUTIONAL PROBLEM

-The Reference Legitimacy Gap is not a technical failure.
-It is a constitutional failure in the architecture of AI governance.
+The Reference Legitimacy Gap is a constitutional failure in the architecture of AI governance, not a technical one.
 When the evaluative reference can be defined or reconstructed after the fact, the governance architecture ceases to function as a constraint on the system it governs.
-It becomes instead a documentation exercise — one that can be performed by the same parties whose conduct is under scrutiny, using the same systems whose outputs are under evaluation.
+It becomes a documentation exercise, one that can be performed by the same parties whose conduct is under scrutiny, using the same systems whose outputs are under evaluation.

-This is the Endogenous Audit Paradox: a governance system that relies on the governed system to produce its own evaluative reference cannot produce independent verification of that system's conduct.
-The reference and the conduct share the same origin.
-Independence is structurally impossible.
+This is the Endogenous Audit Paradox, already established in this corpus: a governance system that relies on the governed system to produce its own evaluative reference cannot produce independent verification of that system's conduct, since the reference and the conduct share the same origin.

-A predictable objection must be addressed directly: that external audit resolves this paradox because an organisationally independent auditor certifies the system without belonging to the operator's organisation.
+A predictable objection holds that external audit resolves this paradox because an organisationally independent auditor certifies the system without belonging to the operator's organisation.
 This objection fails at the structural level.
-An external auditor assessing the outputs of a system against a reference that was not fixed prior to execution is evaluating conformity to a reference that remains within the governance relationship — one that was produced after the fact, by parties who already know the outcome, within a system the operator controls.
+An external auditor assessing the outputs of a system against a reference that was not fixed prior to execution is evaluating conformity to a reference that remains within the governance relationship, one produced after the fact, by parties who already know the outcome, within a system the operator controls.
 The organisational independence of the auditor does not alter the temporal dependence of the reference.
-A reference fixed by an external auditor after the fact is still a post-hoc reference.
-It is endogenous in the structural sense regardless of the auditor's organisational independence, because the reference itself has not been independently fixed before operation.
+A reference fixed by an external auditor after the fact remains a post-hoc reference, endogenous in the structural sense regardless of the auditor's organisational independence, because the reference itself has not been independently fixed before operation.
 External audit of a post-hoc reference audits the narrative, not the governance state.

-The AI Act's conformity assessment regime, DORA's ICT incident documentation requirements (Art.
-17), and NIS 2's cryptographic obligations (Art.
-21(2)(h)) each presuppose an evaluative reference.
+The AI Act's conformity assessment regime, DORA's ICT incident documentation requirements under Article 17, and NIS 2's cryptographic obligations under Article 21(2)(h) each presuppose an evaluative reference.
 None of them require that reference to be fixed before the system operates.
 SOURCE 0 supplies the missing architectural layer.

 V. PRIOR FIXATION AS THE MANDATE OF ANTECEDENCE

 The Mandate of Antecedence formalises the architectural requirement in the doctrinal sense: every evaluative reference used to assess the conduct of an autonomous system must be fixed before that system operates and sealed against post-hoc modification.
-This is not a best practice.
-It is the minimum condition under which governance can produce proof rather than narrative.
+This is the minimum condition under which governance can produce proof rather than narrative.

 CLOSING AXIOM